Queens of Academe

-Universities are unlikely venues for grading bodies beauty poise and style.
-Nonetheless thousands of college women have sought not only college diplomas but campus beauty titles and tiaras throughout the twentieth century and the cultural power of beauty pageants continues into the twenty-first.
+Universities are unlikely venues for grading branding and marketing beauty bodies poise and style.
+Nonetheless thousands of college women have sought not only college diplomas but campus beauty titles and tiaras throughout the twentieth century.
+The cultural power of beauty pageants continues today as campus beauty pageants especially racial and ethnic pageants and pageants for men have soared in popularity.
 In Queens of Academe Karen W. Tice asks how and why does higher education remain in the beauty and body business and with what effects on student bodies and identities.
-Drawing on archival research and interviews as well as hundreds of hours observing college pageants on predominantly black and white campuses Tice argues the pageants help to illuminate the shifting iterations of class race religion culture sexuality and gender braided into campus rituals and student life.
-Moving beyond a binary of objectification versus empowerment Tice offers a nuanced analysis of the making of idealized collegiate masculinities and femininities and the stylization of higher education itself.
+She explores why students compete in and attend pageants such as Miss Pride and Best Bodies on Campus as well as why websites such as Campus Chic and campus-based etiquette and charm schools are flourishing.
+Based on archival research and interviews with contemporary campus queens and university sponsors as well as hundreds of hours observing college pageants on predominantly black and white campuses Tice examines how campus pageant contestants express personal ambitions desires and sometimes racial and political agendas to resolve the incongruities of performing in evening gowns and bathing suits on stage while seeking their degrees.
+Tice argues the pageants help to illuminate the shifting terrain of class race religion sexuality and gender braided in campus rituals and student life.
+Moving beyond a binary of objectification versus empowerment Tice offers a nuanced analysis of the contradictory politics of education feminism empowerment consumerism race and ethnicity class and popular culture have on students idealized masculinities and femininities and the stylization of higher education itself.

 Piracy-free